StephenHynes7/sysview/README.md

 # sysview
-Gives a quick overview of installed packages in JSON format on a Debian system
+Generates a HTML page which displays installed packages and their versions of your Debian environment

 Installation
 ------------
 Run
 ```
 python sysview.py
 ```
+Then open the html page "sysview.html"